oreillymedia/production-resources/word/index.md

 ---
 # O'Reilly Media Word Template Quickstart Guide

 Congratulations on joining the ranks of O'Reilly authors!
-We know you're anxious to get started writing, so this document has the bare essentials you'll need to begin working right away.
-Download some of the essentials right here:
+We know you're anxious to get started writing, so this document has the bare essentials you'll need to begin working right away, including these downloads:

 * [Word template: ORA.dot](ORA.dot)